 When food is digested, the body turns fats, proteins and carbohydrates into components that sustain and nurture the body.
 Fats are converted into fatty acids, proteins into amino acids and carbohydrates into glucose (a sugar) that enters the bloodstream.
 The body needs glucose as fuel to perform activities.
 However, glucose has to be delivered.
 It does not automatically route itself to body sites requiring fuel.
 Insulin, a hormone secreted by the pancreas, carries out this task, delivering glucose to cells throughout the body.
 Muscles and tissues then have the energy to do their jobs.

-Ketone Bodies: What They Are, How They Accumulate
+Ketones and Ketone Bodies: What They Are, How They Accumulate

 In some people with diabetes mellitus, the pancreas releases insufficient amounts of insulin or no insulin at all.
 Consequently, glucose goes largely undelivered.
 In a desperate attempt to provide fuel, the body begins feeding on itself -- that is, it breaks down muscle and fat to burn as fuel.
 Ketone bodies are a byproduct of this process.